 We worked in a consortium with War Child Holland as lead partner.
 We received funding from the European Union over three years to implement our livelihoods programme in Nwoya district, northern Uganda – 2010-2013.

-The Big Give – We have partnered with the Big Give for a number of years to find new funding partners for our projects, and to take part in the annual Big Give Christmas Challenge.
+The Big Give – We have joined partners over the years to generate new funding support for projects through the annual Big Give Christmas Challenge.

 STIR Education – We are working with STIR on elements of our Early Childhood Development (ECD) programme.
 STIR is a teacher-led movement to improve children’s learning in developing countries.
 This is done by recognising micro-innovations in the classroom and gathering teachers together in local teacher changemaker networks, as well as supporting them to adapt and integrate evidence-based practices in their teaching.
 We receive regular training and support from STIR to embed their methodology into our nursery programme so that the schools we support can achieve an increasingly powerful impact on teacher motivation and practice.